-There are generally two types of 401k plans that your employer might offer: traditional 401k plans and Roth 401k plans.
-From a tax perspective, they are very similar, so it’s important to understand when and how you’ll pay your 401k taxes when you’re planning for retirement.
+Your employer will generally offer two types of 401k plans: traditional and Roth.
+From a tax perspective, they are very similar, so it’s important to understand when and how you’ll pay your 401k taxes when you’re retirement planning.

 - Withdrawal: The minute you withdraw money from a traditional 401k, that money becomes taxable income. “[You] pay the piper when you start to make withdrawals at whatever income bracket you are at that time on all contributions and earnings,” said Karen Lee, a CFP at Karen Lee and Associates and author of “It’s Just Money.
 So Why Does It Cause So Many Problems?”

-- Withdrawal: This is subject to certain requirements, such as your age and the length of time you had the account.
+- Withdrawal: Your withdrawals are subject to certain requirements, such as your age and the length of time you had the account.
 When you withdraw your Roth 401k retirement savings, you don’t pay federal income taxes on those amounts.
 That’s because you paid taxes on it years earlier when you made your 401k contributions.

 When to Choose a Traditional 401k